Wild turkey smashes through family's windshield

-LA PORTE COUNTY, In. - It was shocking and sudden: a wild turkey came flying toward an SUV traveling on US 20 and smashed through the windshield.
+LA PORTE COUNTY, Ind. - It was shocking and sudden: a wild turkey came flying toward an SUV traveling on U.S. 20 and smashed through the windshield.

 The La Porte County Sheriff’s Office posted the unbelievable images on their Facebook page.